Working to create and deliver high quality spatial audio over headphones

 What we're doing

 Binaural sound technology allows the creation of immersive spatial audio experiences for headphone listeners.
-This can enhance programmes when listened to on headphones as well as create immersive interactive experiences including virtual reality.
+This can enhance programmes when listened to on headphones as well as create immersive interactive experiences including in virtual and augmented reality.

 We are developing tools for production and delivery of binaural sound, as well as evaluating industry technology.
-By studying the perceived sound quality of binaural systems and fundamentals of auditory perception, we are working to improve the state-of-the-art.
-We are also working on practical methods for delivering high-quality binaural sound to our audiences.
+By studying the perceived quality of binaural technology and fundamentals of auditory perception, we are working to improve the state-of-the-art.
+We are also working on practical methods and guidelines for creating and delivering high-quality binaural sound to our audiences.

 Why it matters

-In the last few years there has been a large growth in the number of people listening to programmes over headphones.
-This is largely thanks to the arrival of powerful smart phones, fast mobile data networks and services such as the BBC iPlayer.
-Currently all audio we hear over headphones is in stereophonic format, the same content that we play over loudspeakers.
-But listening to stereo programmes over headphones gives a flat impression with sounds coming from inside the head.
+Over the last decade there has been a large growth in the number of people listening to programmes over headphones.
+This is largely thanks to the arrival of powerful smart phones, fast mobile data networks, and streaming services such as the BBC iPlayer.
+Currently most audio we hear over headphones is in stereo, the same content that we play over loudspeakers.
+But listening to stereo programmes over headphones can give a flat impression with sounds coming from inside the head.

 Binaural techniques can be used to create a richer sense of space in programme sound, giving a more exciting and immersive listening experience.
-We are also working on 3D sound for loudspeakers, such as you can now find in some cinemas, but binaural technology can bring that kind of experience to listeners' headphones.
+We are also working on 3D sound for loudspeakers, but binaural technology can bring that kind of experience to listeners' headphones.
 This can be applied to traditional programme content but also to new interactive content experiences including virtual and augmented reality.

-- Validate the quality of user experience of binaural broadcasting
+- Evaluate the user experience of binaural sound in broadcasting

 - Develop technology to deliver binaural sound to our audiences